visgl/react-map-gl/docs/api-reference/scale-control.md

 Placement of the control relative to the map.
 Note that this prop is only used when the component first mounts.

+#### style: CSSProperties

+CSS style override that applies to the control's container.

 #### unit: 'imperial' | 'metric' | 'nautical'

 Default: `'metric'`